 Mary joined the Girl Scouts as a member of the board of directors of the former Girl Scouts of Konocti Council in 2003, and served as first vice president.
 Mary chaired the council’s nominating committee, and expended great and successful efforts in fundraising for Girl Scouts, serving as co-chair of the annual Jewel of a Woman event for four consecutive years.
 Mary graduated from the University of California, Santa Barbara, and Hastings School of Law, and is an attorney in the Santa Rosa law firm Spaulding McCullough & Tansil LLP specializing in insurance law.
 She also has chaired the American Heart Association’s Go Red for Women event raising awareness of heart disease in women.
 Mary resides in Santa Rosa with her husband and three sons.

 Julie Kimelman (term expires April 2014)

-Julie has been a member of the board development committee for Girl Scouts of Northern California since the 2007 merger.
-Previously, she served as a member and board president of the former Girl Scouts of Konocti Council.
-During formation of our current council, Julie served on the council realignment committee and several subcommittees that designed and implemented the merger.
+Julie has been a member of the Board Development Committee for Girl Scouts of Northern California since the 2007 merger.
+Previously, she served as a member and Board President of the former Girl Scouts of Konocti Council.
+During formation of our current council, Julie served on the Council Realignment Committee and several subcommittees that designed and implemented the merger.
 During her past career as an attorney, Julie served as president of the Sonoma County Bar Association and the Sonoma County Fair Board, as well as chairing the Santa Rosa Chamber of Commerce.
 Julie has actively participated in council events and fundraising efforts since coming to Girl Scouts, and has attended the National Convention in Atlanta, GA.
-Julie has two grown children, enjoys collecting and selling antiques, and resides with her husband in Kelseyville, located in Lake County.
+She has two grown children, enjoys collecting and selling antiques, and resides with her husband in Kelseyville, located in Lake County.